 No one can deny that mechanical cleaning is amazing, but there are a few downsides to the entire process.
-When you add in a chemical with the mechanical pig, then you can remove more of the contaminants, and you don't need to do it as much.
+When you add in a chemical with the mechanical pig, you can remove more of the contaminants, and you don't need to do it as much.

 The companies mix in a cleaning solution into water or alcohol, and then they push it inside the pipes.
 There are plenty of different manufacturers that are trying to get the exact percentage right when it comes to the cleaning solution.

 Any company can make it as long as they pay attention to a few criteria.
-The first one is that the mixture needs to be pH neutral and to have penetrating and permeating capabilities.
+The first one is that the mixture needs to be pH neutral and have penetrating and permeating capabilities.
 Of course, environmental concerns need to be taken into consideration.